jianhuihi/restfull-web-service/README.md

 tornado
 =======

-tornado rest api, include ORM, use python mysqldb
+use python tornado make rest web service, include ORM, use python mysqldb

 you should install tornado-3.1 and python-mysqldb cd tornado-3.1/